ksidedev/Draggable-overlap-Angular-JS/README.md

+Draggable rectangle with Angular

-> This a little project to show rectangle overlap area
+> This is a little project to show rectangle overlap area

 Showing rectangle overlap area
 ## Install